Course Project

 Project diary

-We expect you to work approximately TBD hours on this project.
+We expect you to work approximately 4 hours each workday on this project.
 For each hour you spend working, write exactly two sentences: one describing what you set out to do in that hour and a second describing what you accomplished in that hour.
 These are individual not team progress reports, every student will submit their own.
 The purpose of these reports are to encourage you to make steady and substantive progress and practice breaking your project down into small, manageable tasks.
 That doesn’t mean your effort has to be evenly distributed (I recognize you have other responsibilities), and you may have extended debugging periods where it doesn’t feel like you are making any progress.
 Both are OK, and the latter is normal!

 Project code